And, how could it lead us to more savings?

 Research conducted by Cambridge University's Behavioural and Clinical Neuroscience Institute show that gamblers overestimate their chances of winning, as most games promote "an illusion of control."
 Now, it is fair to say that the vast majority of Americans buying lottery tickets do not have a gambling problem.
 However, the same psychological triggers at play are the ones that drive these seemingly irrational behaviors.
 Cambridge researcher, Dr. Luke Clark, led a study to pinpoint the areas in the brain that promote this behavior.
 His research led him to an area of the brain called the striatum, which he states is "a crucial component in a reward circuit that also responds to natural reinforcers like food and sexual stimuli, as well as drugs of abuse like cocaine."
 That's right - it is human nature to cling to these unrealistic odds, and the brain is stimulated in the same way as, say, consuming food or having sex.

 On average, Americans with an income under $13,000 spend 9 percent of their income on lotteries, according to a 2009 study by the Commission on Thrift.
 For the entire US population, each person, on average, spends $199 a year on lottery tickets.
 This average is much higher in some states, such as Massachusetts, where each individual, on average, spends $806.75.
-It would be no surprise if the 2012 figures were even higher, given that the largest jackpot in history took place this year.
+It would be no surprise if the recent figures were even higher.
 It is slightly disconcerting that this many Americans are spending a considerable amount each year to play against such meager odds.
 What if there was a way to emulate the lottery experience while promoting saving at the same time?

 SaveUp, a free program that rewards Americans for saving and paying down debt, is doing exactly that.
 SaveUp is working to implement the same game mechanics that are part of the lottery experience into every day personal finances.
 On SaveUp, users can link an account from over 19,000 US banks and credit unions and earn credits for their good financial actions.
 Since the November launch, SaveUp users have deposited over $60 million into savings accounts and paid down over $35 million in debt.
 SaveUp co-founders, Priya Haji and Sammy Shreibati, were inspired by an international financial instrument called prize-linked savings, a type of financial account offered in more than 20 countries.